Latch/open-door-documentation/docs/Onboarding/directory-setup/property-setup/migrate-from-legacy-property.md

 <br />

 <Callout icon="⚠️" theme="warning">
-  **Important Note:** If you've used this page's Directory setup method, you don't have to complete [2.
-Directory Locks Setup](doc:assign-locks-to-directories)  anymore, it's already handled.
+  **Important Note:** If you've provided Lock ID/UUIDs and they appear in response body (end of this page), you don't have to complete [2.
+Directory Locks Setup](doc:assign-locks-to-directories) for them anymore, it's already done.
 </Callout>

 ### Step 1: Organize DOOR Client Account data in a CSV file